Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return self.items.pop()

-• In this example, the stack can handle any type (T).
+• In this example, the stack can handle an arbitrary type (T).

 Summary